Revelation 4-5. A throne is seen in heaven, the centre of all power in the universe. The question is: who is to exercise

-Although the Lord God himself is worthy, some other person must come forward to open the scroll.
-Unless that happens, whatever is written in it will not come to pass.
-But no one anywhere is qualified, not even in heaven, or among the dead.
+Although the Lord God is worthy, some other person must come forward to open the scroll: otherwise, whatever is written in it will not come to pass.
+But no one anywhere is qualified, not even in heaven or among the dead.
 Except one.
-He is not named, but the title ‘Lion of the tribe of Judah’ suggests that he fulfils Jacob’s ancient and enigmatic prophecy that a lion-like descendant of Judah, his son, would command the obedience of the peoples (Gen 49:10).
-Isaiah later foresaw a time when a man of perfect righteousness would rule the earth, filled with the Spirit of God, and this man would be both a shoot from the stem of Jesse and a scion from his roots (Isa 11:1); he would be ‘the root of Jesse’ itself (11:10).
+He is not named, but the title suggests that he fulfils Jacob’s ancient and enigmatic prophecy that lion-like Judah would command the obedience of the peoples (Gen 49:10).
+Isaiah foresaw a time when a man of perfect righteousness would rule the earth, filled with the Spirit of God, and this man would be both a shoot from the stem of Jesse and a scion from his roots (Isa 11:1), ‘the root of Jesse’ itself (11:10).
 Jesse was David’s father, of the tribe of Judah.
 Jesus, born of Mary, was descended from him, and by his own testimony was in existence before Abraham (John 8:58).
-He, as God’s firstborn son, was the true Israel who fulfilled all righteousness (Isa 49:3, Matt 2:15, 3:15).

 The idea of conquering has particular resonance after the letters to the churches.
 In total the word occurs eight times before this chapter and eight times after it, and Christ himself is associated with the verb ‘conquer’ three times in Revelation (3:21, 5:5, 17:14).
-This is the first of Revelation’s three central statements: his having conquered – in every respect – entitles him to open the scroll.
+This is the first of Revelation’s three central statements: his having conquered – in every respect – entitles him to open the scroll (or ‘book’, biblion).